Abby Wambach: Television and film

 Wambach appeared in the HBO film, Dare to Dream: The Story of the U.S. Women's Soccer Team.
 She has made appearances on the Today Show, the Late Show with David Letterman, The Daily Show with Jon Stewart, and Good Morning America.
 She was featured on ESPN's In the Game with Robin Roberts in June 2012.
 In 2013, Wambach's biography was the focus of a one-hour ESPN documentary, Abby Head On.
-The same year, she appeared in the ESPN documentary series, Nine for IX.
-The Nine for IX documentary, The 99ers, in which Wambach appeared focused on the success and legacy of the national team that won the 1999 FIFA Women's World Cup.
+The same year, she appeared in the ESPN documentary series Nine for IX.

 In April 2015, Wambach joined Alex Morgan on American Idol to announce that the show's season winner would record the official song for Fox's coverage of the 2015 FIFA Women's World Cup.
-In May of the same year, her likeness appeared on The Simpsons along with Alex Morgan and Christen Press.
-In December 2015, she starred in a commercial for Gatorade entitled "Forget Me".

-In July 2021, Wambach began hosting "Abby's Places", the first new series in the expansion of the Peyton's Places franchise on ESPN+.
+In May of the same year, her likeness appeared on The Simpsons.
+In 2021, Wambach began hosting the series "Abby's Places", which is part of the Peyton's Places franchise on ESPN+.

 Magazines

 Wambach posed nude in The Body Issue of ESPN The Magazine in 2012.
-Of the experience, she said, "Bodies come in all different shapes.
-Bodies come in all different sizes.
-My body is very different than most other females. ...
+She said, "My body is very different than most other females. ...
 I want to show people that no matter who you are, no matter what shape you are, that's still beautiful."

-Time magazine named her one of the 100 most influential people in the world in April 2015.
-The following month, she was featured on the cover of ESPN The Magazine with teammates Sydney Leroux and Alex Morgan.
+The following month, she was featured on the cover of ESPN The Magazine with national teammates Sydney Leroux and Alex Morgan.
 The same year, she appeared on multiple covers of Sports Illustrated.
-The magazine Out named Wambach Athlete of the Year in November 2015.

-Video game and Barbie doll

-Wambach was featured along with her national teammates in the EA Sports' FIFA video game series starting in FIFA 16, the first time women players were included in the game.
-In September 2015, she was ranked by EA Sports as the No. 3 women's player in the game.
-In February 2016, Mattel unveiled a Barbie doll in her likeness.
+(Note: Attributed to multiple references:)

+Games and toys

+Wambach has appeared as a playable character in the FIFA video game series.
+In 2016, Mattel unveiled an Abby Wambach Barbie doll.